open-compass/opencompass/README.md

 - #### Install OpenCompass from source

-  if you want to use opencompass's latest feature, you can also build it from source
+  If you want to use opencompass's latest features, or develop new features, you can also build it from source

   ```bash
     git clone https://github.com/open-compass/opencompass opencompass